Can You Use Regular Potting Soil for Succulents and Cacti?

 The most crucial difference between regular potting soil and succulent potting soil is the amount of water that it absorbs.

 Succulents and cacti are best suited to dry conditions.
-It would be best if you planted them in a soil mix with a porous material made from rocks or pebbles, which help them retain moisture.
+It would be best if you planted them in a soil mix with a porous material made from rocks or pebbles, which helps them retain moisture.

 This type of medium also allows for good air circulation around roots, preventing rot.